The missing photo magazine 80 of Apollo 14

 NASA/ALSJ ignore discovery

 A few months after we uploaded magazine 80 the ALSJ reacted and is now linking to the "Arizona State University" images and tells it visitors that the only online source for Magazine 80 images is currently the Arizona State University website.
 Note that the images 10442 to 10445 are not present in their release.
 The day we uploaded the images to our website (March 2015) we informed NASA and the Apollo historical archive (ALSJ), we have not received any reaction from them.
 To AwE130 it seems strange as neither of them have the Apollo 14 magazine 80 images on display.
-View the images of Apollo 14 Magazine 80 below.
+View the by AwE130 discovered images of Apollo 14 Magazine 80 by clicking here.
 [Also labeled Magazine W in NASA documentation].